Demsley1/Budget-Tracker-PWA/README.md

 # Budget-Tracker-PWA [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)
   ## Description

-  With the advance of technology and of the internet many users including myself find ourselves using our phones and tablets to browse the web.
-This has caused new inovations and changesin web-dev from all facets, for instance in design the CSS is changed to fit all screen sizes or at least adapt when a screen grows larger and smaller.
-For users that like to view their favorite site on a device like a phone and cant gurantee they alwas have great connection a PWA website might just be the key.
-It offers all websites uses but now it's installable, looks the same, and even aves current user data when a user goes offline.
+  With the advance of technology and of the internet many users, including myself find ourselves using our phones and tablets to browse the web.
+This has caused new inovations and changes in Web-dev from all facets, for instance in design the CSS is changed to fit all screen sizes or at least adapt when a screen grows larger and smaller.
+For users that like to view their favorite site on a device like a phone and can't gaurantee they always have great connection then a PWA website might just be the key.
+It offers all websites user's but now it's installable, looks the same, and even saves current user data when a user goes offline.

   ## Table of Contents
   In here you will find links to each section of this projects readme